bpung05/databaseProj/README.md

             from there you should see 27 tables created.

             b. use the python script 'insert_data.py' to insert all your data.
-            -please note that I have included the mariadb config file in two places: one of which is the database_input_scripts to allow my scripts to connect to the database.
-            You may need to change this if you are using a different user than is defined in the instrcutions and previous setup.
-The config file has the web, mypass user in it.
+            - The config file has the web, mypass user in it.
+It is found in the flask_app directory under csi5302.py.
+If you need to change your connection policy for username etc, please edit this file.

             *****ENSURE THAT YOU ARE WORKING IN THE DATABASE_INPUT_SCRIPTS DIRECTORY WHEN RUNNING THIS*******